-NWEA stands for Northwest Evaluation Association, which is the non-profit organization that provides the Measures of Academic Progress (MAP test) for grades 2-8 and the Measures of Academic Progress for Primary Grades (MPG test) for grades K-1.
+NWEA is a non-profit organization that provides the Measures of Academic Progress (MAP Growth test) for grades K-9.

 NWEA tests adapt according to the student's response to each question.
 If the student answers a question correctly, the following questions become more difficult.
 If the student answers incorrectly, the questions become easier.
 The goal of an NWEA test is to provide questions that are difficult enough for the student to answer approximately half the items correctly and half incorrectly.
 The final score is an estimate of the student’s achievement level, which may be different from the student’s grade level.

 There are several places on the Progress Report that will indicate a student's growth:

 STUDENT RIT stands for Rasch Unit, which is a unit of measure that uses individual test question difficulty values to estimate student achievement.
 This score is independent of the age or grade of the student and reflects the instructional level at which the student is currently performing in each subject area.

 STUDENT RIT PROJECTION for the end of the school year is based on the student's actual RIT score at the beginning of the school year and the average growth of students nationwide in the same grade-level that had a similar RIT score.

 RIT GROWTH for an entire school year can be compared to the growth projection from the beginning of the year to evaluate whether the student progressed as expected.

 What if my child didn't make significant growth between tests?